Kiel-H-Byrne/kiel-h-byrne/README.md

 - Personal interests: 📿 🖤 ✊🏾 📐🧭🤴🏾 ⚽ 🥊 💻 🛫
 - 📚 I’m currently learning everything
 - 🧑🏾‍🤝‍🧑🏿 I’m looking to collaborate with other content creators on tools that bridge education or wealth gaps.
-- 🥅 2023 Goals: Learn more about web3
+- 🥅 2023 Goals: Learn more about web3 / AI modeling
 - ⚡ Fun fact: If I had nothing but time, I would produce/play music, draw/paint, and travel...
 - 🌎 Check my [website](https://kielbyrne.com/)